MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/implements-statement.md

 # Implements statement

-Specifies an [interface](../../Glossary/vbe-glossary.md#interface) or [class](../../Glossary/vbe-glossary.md#class) that will be implemented in the [class module](../../Glossary/vbe-glossary.md#class-module) in which it appears.
+Specifies an [interface](../../Glossary/vbe-glossary.md#interface) that will be implemented in the [class module](../../Glossary/vbe-glossary.md#class-module) in which it appears.

 ## Syntax

 **Implements** { _InterfaceName_ | _ClassName_ }

-The required _InterfaceName_ or _ClassName_ is the name of an interface or class whose public methods & public properties will be implemented by the corresponding methods in the Visual Basic class in which the **Implements** statement has been used.
+The required _InterfaceName_ or _ClassName_ is the name of an interface or of a class from which an interface is automatically derived, where the interface's **Public** [methods](../../Glossary/vbe-glossary.md#method) & **Public** properties will be implemented by the corresponding methods in the Visual Basic class module in which the **Implements** statement has been used.

 ## Remarks

-When a Visual Basic class implements an interface or class, the implementing Visual Basic class provides its own versions of all the **Public** [procedures](../../Glossary/vbe-glossary.md#procedure) & [properties](../../Glossary/vbe-glossary.md#property) specified in the referenced interface or class.
-In addition to providing a mapping between the prototypes (from the referenced interface or class) and the procedures of the implementing class, the **Implements** statement causes the implementing class to accept COM QueryInterface calls for the specified interface ID of the implemented interface or referenced class.
+When a Visual Basic class implements an interface, the implementing Visual Basic class provides its own versions of all the **Public** [procedures](../../Glossary/vbe-glossary.md#procedure) & [properties](../../Glossary/vbe-glossary.md#property) specified in the interface.
+An interface automatically derived from a class, in the context of the **Implements** statement, is simply an interface whose prototypes correspond to all the **Public** procedures & properties of the referenced class.
+In addition to providing a mapping between the prototypes of the interface and the procedures of the implementing class module, the **Implements** statement causes instances of the class represented by the class module, to accept COM QueryInterface calls for the interface ID of the implemented interface.

 > [!NOTE]
 > In respect to object-oriented programming (OOP), Visual Basic for Applications (VBA) doesn't support implementation inheritence & also doesn't support multilevel interface inheritence.
-VBA supports single-level interface inheritence that can be multiple single-level interface inheritence, through the use of the **Implements** statement.
+VBA supports single-level interface inheritence including multiple single-level interface inheritence, through the use of the **Implements** statement.

-When you implement an interface or class, you must code for all the **Public** properties & methods.
-For each **Public** property of the implemented interface or referenced class, you need to implement both a [**Property Get** method](../../reference/user-interface-help/property-get-statement.md) & an appropriate value-setting method (either a [**Property Let** method](../../reference/user-interface-help/property-let-statement.md) or a [**Property Set** method](../../reference/user-interface-help/property-set-statement.md)) for the property.
-For non-property methods, you simply code functions for functions & sub procedures for sub procedures.
+When implementing an interface where the implementation is enforced using the **Implements** statement, you must code for all the **Public** interface properties & methods.
+For each **Public** property of the interface, you need to implement both a [**Property Get** method](../../reference/user-interface-help/property-get-statement.md) & an appropriate value-setting method (either a [**Property Let** method](../../reference/user-interface-help/property-let-statement.md) or a [**Property Set** method](../../reference/user-interface-help/property-set-statement.md)) for the property.
+For non-property methods of the interface, you simply code functions for the **Public** interface functions & sub procedures for the **Public** interface sub procedures, in the implementation.

-The name of each implementing member needs to be text composed of the following three parts in the order specified: _name of the referenced interface or class_; an underscore character ('\_'); _implemented-member name_.
+The name of each implementing member needs to be text composed of the following three parts in the order specified: _interface name_; an underscore character ('\_'); _name of corresponding member being implemented_.
+The arguments & return value of each implementing member must match those of the corresponding interface member being implemented.

-A missing member in an implementation of an interface or class causes an error.
-If you don't place code in one of the procedures in a class you are implementing, you can raise the appropriate error (**Const** E_NOTIMPL = &H80004001) so a user of the implementation understands that a member is not implemented.
+A missing member in an interface implementation causes an error.
+If you don't place code in one of the implementing procedures, you can raise the appropriate error (**Const** E_NOTIMPL = &H80004001) so a user of the implementation understands that a member is not properly implemented.

 The **Implements** statement can be used more than once in a class module, but can't be used in a [standard module](../../Glossary/vbe-glossary.md#standard-module).